iamyuanchung/Spring-2015-DSP/README.md

 # README #

-This repository contains my homework & project of Digital Speech Processing done at NTU during semester 103-2.
+This repository contains all of my materials of homework and projects finished during the 2015 Spring Digital Speech Processing (DSP) course at NTU.